jcockbain/jamescockbain.com/content/blog/getting-most-common-letters-golang/index.md

 ---
-title: Implementing a counter in Go, to find the most popular characters in a string
+title: Implementing a counter in Go to find the most popular characters in a string
 date: 2021-01-11
 template: post
 description: A Go data structure for recording the counts of each character in a string and sorting it by character frequency, and then alphabetically in the case of a tie.
-tags: ["golang", "algorithms","data structures"]
+tags: ["go", "algorithms","data structures"]
 ---

 This was inspired by advent-of-code, I've been using old challenges to practice Go.
 They also make me think of Christmas, which is nice in a miserable January lockdown 😆.